 - Weight: 5.0

 Pulley Bow can be found on a sitting corpse at the top of a siege tower near Mt.
 Gelmir campsite.
-The tower is located to the north of Gelmir Hero’s Grave site of Grace.
-Exact location is marked below.
+The tower is located north of Gelmir Hero’s Gravesite of Grace.
+The exact location is marked below.

 Ammo / Arrows

-The Arrows are the lifeblood here and with so many to use we must tell you how to get them.
-Each arrow serves a specific purpose and damage type and status effect so using them in an opportune position is key here.
+The Arrows are the lifeblood here, and with so many to use, we must tell you how to get them.
+Each arrow serves a specific purpose, damage type, and status effect, so using them in an opportune position is key here.
 Knowledge of the weakness of enemies will direct your arrow usage.

-Crafted arrows come in two varieties normal or fletched, with fletched having slightly more damage and faster travel time.
-You can either craft arrows giving you more control or you can get the arrows from particular merchants whereby not worrying about any crafting materials.
+Crafted arrows come in two varieties, normal or fletched, with fletched having slightly more damage and faster travel time.
+You can either craft arrows giving you more control, or you can get the arrows from particular merchants without worrying about crafting materials.

-Your basic arrows which will be used most commonly, carry a lot of them as you will be running out of them constantly.
+Your basic arrows, which will be used most commonly, carry many of them as you will run out of them constantly.
 To craft Bone Arrow (x10) you would need the Nomadic Warrior’s Cookbook as well as the following materials: